Effective as of: 04.22.2020

 The AUAC Bylaws state that the President is the only party authorized to accept and execute agreements.
-The President’s authority to accept and execute agreements does not extent to the following cases, which require Board approval:
+The President’s authority to accept and execute agreements does not extend to the following cases, which require Board approval:

--Exceptions to the University’s approved programs and policies;
+* Exceptions to the University’s approved programs and policies;

--The University committing itself
+* The University committing itself

--For more than two years; or
+* for more than two years of effort; or

--To expenditures or costs for which the Board has not established a fund source; or
+* to expenditures or costs, for which the Board has not established a fund source; or

--To expenditures or costs for the construction of facilities which have not been previously approved by the Board;
+* to expenditures or costs for the construction of facilities, which have not been previously approved by the Board;

 * Any agreement the amount or value of which exceeds $100,000, or in case of research agreement or public service agreement, any agreement the value of which exceeds $500,000 (AUAC Bylaws Section 6.7(b)(ii)3, adopted September 2020); or